klot-io/pi-setup/Apps.md

 Yep, that's a URL on your local network based on the App and Service name.
 For you Kubernetes savy folks, yes nginx serving the site on each node also acts as a distributed Ingress controller using LoadBalancer Service definitions.
 For anyone wondering how the hell the DNS is working, we're using that same Service to register CNAMES through avahi / mDNS.
 Neat huh?

+## Uzbeki Blues

+If you're on Windows, the URL of the Apps might now work.
+If you're on an Android tablet, accessing the Apps probably won't work at all.
+We're using mDNS here and it's not fully supported on Windows/Android in some cases.

+Fortunately, we have a way around it, if you're done with some network settings.

+- Figure out the IP of your Master node
+- Go into your device's network DNS settings
+- Replace the DNS servers with the IP for your Master node

+NOTE: You best keep your Master node running for that device to work properly, whether you're using Klot I/O or not.

+That's because the Master node of Klot I/O acts as a DNS server, serving our special mDNS records through regualr DNS, and passing everything else through to 8.8.8.8 (Google's DNS).
+So while your errants devices can't use mDNS, we can fake them out a little.